 Sustainable Development Adoption in Ireland

 Findings from the recently introduced Public Participation Networks (PPNs), aimed at enhancing public participation in decision making, show that ensuring sustainability in local communities is a priority objective for the public of Ireland.
-PPNs are now established in every county and city across Ireland, based on three pillars: environment, social inclusion, and community and voluntary (EPA, 2019).
+PPNs are now established in every county and city across Ireland, based on three pillars: environment, social inclusion, and community and voluntary.

-Healthy Ireland is a government led initiative that responds to targets set in sustainable development goal 3 in improving the health and wellbeing of everyone living in Ireland.
+Healthy Ireland is a government led initiative that responds to targets set in the UN's Sustainable Development Goal 3 in improving the health and wellbeing of everyone living in Ireland.